For questions or comments concerning this site, contact Michael Kancher at 407-645-0444 or firstname.lastname@example.org

 About the Director of Education:

-Sheryl R. Sacharoff became Director of Education at The Steinmetz Family School of Chai at Congregation of Reform Judaism in 2009 after previously holding several other roles within the school as well as in lay leadership in the synagogue.
-She has been in the field of education for more than 30 years and has taught on all levels including middle school, high school and college.
+Sheryl R. Sacharoff became Director of Education at The Steinmetz Family School of Chai in 2009 after previously holding several other roles within the school as well as in lay leadership in the synagogue.
+She has been in the field of education for more than 35 years and has taught on all levels including middle school, high school and college.
 Previous roles have included educational director of a residential program for at-risk adolescents, teacher of special needs students in an inner-city public school, and Modern Hebrew I and II instructor at Rollins College.
 Sheryl has also taught several courses in adult education at Congregation of Reform Judaism.

 Her passion is in helping children to become creative and critical thinkers who are self-confident and caring individuals.
-She has a Masters in Education from University of Massachusetts Boston and a Bachelor in Education from Bridgewater State College.
-She is currently a Doctoral candidate at Nova Southeastern University in Special Education with an integrated focus in Jewish studies and is a member of the National Association of Temple Educators.
-Sheryl is married to Dr. Alex Sacharoff, a past President of CRJ, and they have two sons, Justin and Cory.
+She has a Doctorate in Education from Nova Southeastern University.
+Sheryl is a member of the National Association of Temple Educators.
+She is married to Dr. Alex Sacharoff, a past President of CRJ, and they have two sons, Justin and Cory

 Director of Education